 NVD is fortunate to have a strong board of directors with a diverse set of skills and experience.
 The board meets regularly to provide oversight and direction to the senior management team and often holds these meetings in either Calgary or Whitehorse.
-Several members have been with the board since the inception of the company including Piers McDonald, Rich Thompson and Myron Tetreault.
 Following are brief biographies of our board members.

 Hannes Kovac chairs the Development Committee and has been a director since 2009.
 As President and CEO for OPUS Corporation, Hannes has been influencing the real estate development market in Calgary since 1997.
 He has earned his reputation as an industry leader overseeing the development of over 25 million square feet of real estate and turned OPUS into a recognized service provider for the development and construction needs of third parties.
 He was instrumental in landmark developments such as OPUS 8 downtown, the Golder Building, Interplex Business Park, Stampede Station, Stantec Centre and Britannia Crossing.

 Hannes has a passion for growth and his success is bound only by his imagination; one need only spend a few minutes with him to understand how his passion and energy motivates everyone he meets.
 He has vision, creativity and drive and exudes a positive never give up attitude.

 His accomplishments include being awarded the Calgary Downtown Vitality Award as well as the 2008 Leader of Tomorrow Award.
 He is a member of the Young Presidents’ Organization (YPO) and is a board member for Northern Vision Development, Calgary Economic Development and the Calgary Film Centre.